Vivid Coin (VIVID) Trading 167.9% Higher Over Last Week

 Vivid Coin Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Vivid Coin directly using U.S. dollars.
-Investors seeking to trade Vivid Coin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Vivid Coin using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Vivid Coin directly using U.S. dollars.
+Investors seeking to trade Vivid Coin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Vivid Coin using one of the aforementioned exchanges.

 Receive News & Updates for Vivid Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Vivid Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.